Urban Decay vs. Sugarpill

 Name inspired by the silly Heavy Armor knight in Bahamut Lagoon, whose armor consist of these shades, and who also loved it when the shallow princess called him “Matty.”

-Anonymous asked: What is your favorite brand of makeup so far?
+Anonymous said: What is your favorite brand of makeup so far?

 After a decent amount of experimentation and visitations to Sephora and other make-up stores, I will admit that I am a fervent supporter of Urban Decay for the following reasons: the various vibrant colors, pigmentation, and affordability of palettes.
 The amount of shimmer shades are numerous in this line, are most beautiful and by far are my favorite finish.